Register as a New Patient

-The partners will assess your application for registration and we will let you know.
+The partners will assess your application for registration and we will let you know if your registration has been accepted.
 Please note that if you have complex health needs then the Partners may decide that you are not suitable for an "out of area" registration.
 We are a practice set up to deal with patients of student age and therefore our services are geared up as such and the partners may feel that your needs will be best met by a regular practice.
-The partners decision will be final.
+The Partners decision will be final.

 Temporary Patient Registrations